ICO, Blockchain and Crypto Advisory Services Malta

 In Malta the regulation for VFA services like crypto exchanges, crypto brokers, crypto payment processors, crypto investment advisors or asset managers or any other crypto service requires your business to be licensed — most of the services will be licensed under the new Virtual Financial Assets Act, the VFAA.

-The licence under the VFAA might be “easier” than under MiFID but is a licence nonetheless.
-With that being said (can you feel my excitement?)
 THERE IS A 12 MONTHS TRANSITION PERIOD after which you latest have to APPLY.

 TIME LEFT TO WORK WITHOUT A LICENCE IN MALTA:

 ISMA!
 (MALTESE FOR) LISTEN!
 READ!
 (BOLD CAPS EERRRMEERRGEERDDD)